uviclibraries/genai-notebooklm/2-nblm-summarization.md

 If you have any questions or get stuck as you work through this exercise, please ask the instructor for assistance.

-Outline:
-- Summarize meeting notes including an action Items list
-- Use different prompt strategies to customize the summary by using, personas, examples, tone, vocabulary level, voice of, ???
-- Translation: Prompt to create a focused summary in another language (if possible in a language that you can fact check in real time for accuracy)
-- suggested questions...

 ## Summarize Meeting Notes
 - If you haven't already, please navigate to the [NoteBookLM website](https://notebooklm.google/){:target="_blank"}.
 - Click on the black **Try NoteboolLM** button and then log on with a Google or Gmail account.